Resources

 HEALTH & SAFETY GUIDELINES & TEMPLATES

-Safety on-set is everyone's responsibility, and it is essential that Producers and Productions have the necessary Health & Safety documentation and processes in place at every stage.
+Safety on-set is everyone's responsibility; however, Producers and Production Companies must have the necessary Health & Safety documentation and processes in place at every stage.

 HEALTH AND SAFETY GUIDELINES, TEMPLATES & TRAINING

-The ScreenSafe Health & Safety Guidelines and Templates can be viewed by project stages e.g. Development or Post-Production, or by area of interest e.g. Armoury of Child Safety.
+The ScreenSafe Health & Safety Guidelines and Templates can be accessed either by project stage—for example, Development or Post-Production—or by area of focus, such as Armoury or Child Safety.

 NGAI TAHI FILM GUIDE

-Guidelines for screen production companies seeking to film on lands of importance to Ngai Tahu, which includes land administered by the Department Of Conservation, have been drawn up by Ngai Tahu and Spada.
+Guidelines for screen production companies seeking to film on lands of importance to Ngai Tahu, which include land administered by the Department of Conservation, have been drawn up by Ngai Tahu and Spada.
 The guidelines point out intellectual property and location issues that may be of concern to the Iwi so that production companies can either avoid problems or plan a mitigation strategy.
-The guidelines include advice and assistance which will help with the necessary consultation process with local tribal councils.
+The guidelines include advice and assistance that will help with the necessary consultation process with local tribal councils.
 Guidelines are available here.

-CODE OF PRACTICE FILMING ON PUBLIC CONSERVATION LANDS 2005
+CODE OF PRACTICE FOR FILMING ON PUBLIC CONSERVATION LANDS 2005

 New Zealand has thirteen national parks and more than five million hectares (approximately a third of New Zealand's landmass) protected as parks and reserves.
 This land, with its unique vegetation and stunning vistas, is recognised worldwide.
 DOC is the guardian of New Zealand's conservation estate and administers its national parks.
-If you want to film in an area managed by Department of Conservation (DOC) you need to apply for a concession - more information can be found here
+If you want to film in an area managed by the Department of Conservation (DOC), you need to apply for a concession - more information can be found here.

 Code of Practice for Filming on Public Conservation Lands